RedMomo/phase-1-project/README.md

 ### Array Iteration
 The application will utilize the ".forEach" array iteration to present the beer recommendations.

-### Stretch Goals
-We hope to include additional features in the future, such as making the recommendations more interactive (i.e.: adding additional click functions), the ability to like, review, and save beer recommendations to a wishlist, and the ability recieve information on where to find  recommended beers with the click of a "distillery" button.

 ## API
 For this application, we will be using the Open Library API (https://openlibrary.org/developers/api).
 We will access the API to search for beers (both at random or by specific user-selected criteria) and present recommendations (with titles, authors, genres, summaries, and beer covers).